Qytera-Gmbh/parrot/README.md

 Usage: parrot [options]

 Options:
-  -p, --plugin-files <plugin-file...>  the parrot plugin files to use -s, --source-file <source-file>      the saved source configuration to use -d, --drain-file <drain-file>        the saved drain configuration to use -h, --help                           display help for command
+  -p, --plugin-file <plugin-file...>  one or more Parrot plugin files to load -s, --source-file <source-file>     path to a saved source configuration file -d, --drain-file <drain-file>       path to a saved drain configuration file -e, --env-file <env-file...>        one or more .env files to load environment variables from -h, --help                          display help for command
 ```

 Source and drain configurations can be saved to files for later reuse, speeding up subsequent Parrot runs.